 Furthermore, if a policyholder chooses to decline the earthquake coverage, they must sign a waiver provided by the insurer that clearly states their decision to forgo this coverage.
-The bill is set to take effect upon approval by the Governor, ensuring that residents are aware of their options regarding earthquake insurance and can make informed decisions about their coverage.
+This legislation is designed to ensure that homeowners are aware of their options regarding earthquake insurance and to promote better preparedness for potential earthquake-related damages.
+The act will take effect upon approval by the Governor.

 Latest Version: 38-75-70